Linda Crampton is a writer who is interested in frugal living and reducing clutter. Both of these activities are important in her own life.

 Earn More Money

-27. Hold a yard sale and sell anything that you don’t use or don’t need.
-Consider selling items on Craigslist.
+32. Hold a yard sale and sell anything that you don’t use or don’t need.
+Consider selling items online.

-28. If you have space in your home, consider taking in a boarder.
+33. If you have space in your home, think about taking in a boarder.

-29. If you have the time, get a part-time job such as babysitting or newspaper delivery.
-If you have a special skill, you may be able to teach evening classes, offer academic tutoring services or teach a musical instrument.
+34. If you have the time, get a part-time job such as babysitting, dog walking, or newspaper delivery.
+If you have a special skill, you may be able to teach evening classes, offer academic tutoring services, or teach a musical instrument.

 Use Psychology to Help You Save Money

-32. Post a photo of your future car in a prominent place, or post inspirational quotes about saving where you will frequently see them.
+37. Post a photo of your future car in a prominent place, and post inspirational quotes about saving where you will frequently see them.

-35. If the thought of permanently eliminating designer coffee or another treat from your life makes you miserable, then don’t do it.
-Instead, limit your luxury coffee or treat to once a week (or once a month for more expensive purchases) and make it a special event.
+40. If the thought of permanently eliminating designer coffee or another treat from your life makes you miserable, then don’t do it.
+Instead, strictly limit your purchase of luxury coffee or treat to once a week (or once a month for more expensive purchases) and make it a special event.
 Enjoy the ambiance of your favorite coffee shop, socialize with friends, and go for a walk in a pleasant and interesting area afterwards.
 If you can’t keep to your pre-determined purchase schedule, it’s best to avoid the drink or treat entirely.

 Why go back to your former, more expensive lifestyle now that you’re used to saving?
-You can continue to save for another major purchase, for a vacation, or to add to your emergency or retirement funds, for example.
-A frugal lifestyle can be satisfying if it's well planned.
+You can continue to save for another major purchase, for a vacation, or to add to your emergency or retirement funds.
+A frugal lifestyle can be very satisfying if it's well planned.
 Assess your previous saving plan, make suitable adjustments if necessary, and continue to save to help you achieve your future goals.

 © 2011 Linda Crampton